-(Extra Terrestrial Ranging to Unified Satellite Constellations - 2)
+(Extra Terrestrial Ranging to Unified Satellite Constellations)

-- Background: continuation of ETRUSCO interdisciplinary R&D project of INFN (2006-09), dedicated to the characterization of Satellite Laser Ranging (SLR) of Cube Corner Retroreflectors (CCRs) for the Global Navigation Satellite System (GNSS). - ETRUSCO2: Project of technological development (2010-13) in response to 2007 nation-wide call by ASI.
-Main goal: development and SCF-Test of GNSS Retroreflector Arrays, targeted to Galileo & GPS-3, open to other GNSS.
+- Background: continuation of ETRUSCO interdisciplinary R&D project of INFN (2006-09), dedicated to the characterization of Satellite Laser Ranging (SLR) of Corner Cube Retroreflectors (CCRs) for the Global Navigation Satellite System (GNSS). - ETRUSCO2: Project of technological development (2010-13) in response to a nation-wide call by ASI in 2007.
+Main goal: development and SCF-Test of GNSS Retroreflector Arrays, targeted to Galileo & GPS-3 and open to other GNSS.